Uncommon/Xit/SIESTA_MIGRATION_PLAN.md

    - Update any dependent code

 4. **Success Criteria**
-   - All services migrated
-   - No Siesta imports in service layer
+   - Both TeamCity and Bitbucket use HTTP services in production flag-on path
    - All existing functionality preserved
+   - Siesta used only by legacy flag-off path pending final removal

 ### Phase 4: Remove Siesta (Week 7)

-**Goal:** Complete removal of Siesta dependency
+**Goal:** Complete removal of Siesta dependency after both services are stable on HTTP stack

 1. **Code Cleanup**
    - Remove all `import Siesta` statements